sintetizzatore/dsp/05a-python.md

 >> Basically, lambda isn't absolutely necessary, but provides a convenience in certain situations.
 A couple good points about using lambda: "if it doesn't return a value, it isn't an expression and can't be put into a lambda."
 >> and "if you can imagine it in an assignment statement, on the right-hand side of the equals sign, it is an expression and can be put into a lambda." (https://pythonconquerstheuniverse.wordpress.com)

+>> If we needed to sort a group of words, both upper and lower case, and we wanted to lowercase before sorting, instead of creating a separate function for both actions, we could inline lambda into a sorted() expression (where word is defined in the lowercase function):

+	sorted(['Blue', 'green', 'yellow', 'tangerine'], key=lambda word: word.lower())
+	['tangerine', 'Blue', 'yellow', 'green']

+>>

 ---